mozillascience/studyGroup/README.md

 ## How to Launch a New Event

-When you're ready to list a new event for your study group, follow these steps:
+When you're ready to list a new event for your study group, follow these steps, or [watch this video](https://youtu.be/abglQgEIccw) where we walk you through event listing.

  1. **Make a new Issue to describe your event.**
    - Click on 'Issues' over on the right sidebar of your repo,